hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/03_vim.md

 ## Writing files

 We've been able to do a lot of work with files that already exist, but what if we want to write our own files.
-Obviously, we're not going to type in a FASTA file, but you'll see as we go through other tutorials, there are a lot of reasons we'll want to write/create a file or edit an existing file.
+Obviously, we're not going to type in a FASTA file, but you'll see as we go, there are a lot of reasons we'll want to write/create a file or edit an existing file.

 To create or edit files we will need to use a **text editor**.
 When we say, "text editor," we really do mean "text": these editors can only work with plain character data, not tables, images, or any other